kelhad00/trading_simulator/legacy/README.md

 # Stocks used in the interface
 # They are also used to download data with the download_market_data setup tool
 # The key is the ticker and the value is the name of the company
-# So the data provided in the Data folder must have the same name as the symbol
+# So the data provided in the data folder must have the same name as the symbol
 app.d.companies = {
   "MC.PA": "LVMH MOËT HENNESSY LOUIS VUITTON SE (MC)", "OR.PA": "L'ORÉAL (OR)",